 Results prior to 1991 have not been universally electronically compiled, therefore any results older than that will have to be requested from individual county offices to be examined in paper form.
 For more on conditions surrounding in-person examination of records, see FAQ question “If I cannot find the data I need, how can I request something directly?”.

 Our website houses voter registration statistics and various other statistics by legal requirement in our raw statistics directory.
-We are working on getting this data into a smoother format for consumption, but in the mean time the NC State Board of Elections offers an unbelievably broad amount of data for the entire state at its website.
+The NC State Board of Elections also offers an unbelievably broad amount of data for the entire state as well as individual counties at its website.

 The data offered at a state level is both in the form of graphs and highlights for your average curious citizen and in compressed raw text form for research purposes.
 We highly recommend visiting their results and data page if you are looking for comprehensive elections data.

 Much of the records housed by an elections office are public record (see FAQ “What information will the Board of Elections office NOT provide me”).
-Information that is public record may be requested from an elections office at any time, with the following legal conditions:
+Information that is public record may be requested from an elections office with the following legal conditions:

 - Board of Elections offices are under no legal obligation to create or compile any records that do not already exist in complete form (N.C.G.S.
 132-6.2(e)).
 Depending on the timing of a request, personnel availability, and what is being asked for, some offices may perform complex queries to get exactly what a public requester is looking for from a database.
 However, it is entirely up to the office whether or not they take any action to clean or narrow down raw data for a requester.

 - Board of Elections offices are required to allow examination in-person of public records “at reasonable times” or provide requested data that is public record “as promptly as possible”.
-However, what constitutes “reasonable” and “possible” is largely up to Board of Elections offices, especially during the months immediately preceding and one month following an election.
-During that time, elections offices will usually not have the time and personnel available to provide large amounts of data by request, or to supervise in-person examination.
+The terms “reasonable” and “possible” are interpreted broadly, especially during the months immediately preceding and one month following an election.
+During the Election period, elections offices will usually not have the time and personnel available to provide large amounts of data by request, or to supervise in-person examination.
 If a request is substantial, please try to make it outside of the period directly surrounding an election.

-- Any in-person inspection of public record documents will likely be supervised by Board of Elections personnel, who have a right to “reasonable” supervision of document inspection, with the office defining “reasonable” once again.
+- Any in-person inspection of public record documents will likely be supervised by Board of Elections personnel, who have a right to “reasonable” supervision of document inspection, with “reasonable” once again broadly defined.
 In the case that the documents being examined are unredacted and contain information that is not public record, Board of Elections staff are legally required to supervise the inspection (such as in the case of absentee by mail ballot envelope inspection).
 This is to ensure that no memorandum is being made of any exposed information that is not public record such as voter signatures, absentee ballot ID numbers, etc.